lieszkol/november-gallery/README.md

 	- cat_pictures
 	- awesome_vacuum_cleaners

 Now you're ready to upload your pictures.
-Since y
+Although the plugin will automatically generate thumbnails of your pictures, the full-size images will be displayed as-is.
+Therefore, it's a good idea to resize all of your pictures to a standard size before uploading them to the gallery.

 ### Basic Embedded Gallery